 Setting up a business with a spouse/civil partner can be a great move, as can bringing a partner into the business as an employee or fellow director.

 But what happens if the relationship turns sour?
-Whether the stress of both working and living together causes fractures in the relationship, or whether other reasons entirely are behind the break down, having work and home life so closely intertwined can have wide-reaching repercussions when things go wrong.
+Whether the stress of both working and living together causes fractures in the relationship or whether other reasons entirely are behind the breakdown, having work and home life so closely intertwined can have wide-reaching repercussions when things go wrong.

-So what are the options and what is the best advice for married couples and civil partners that operate a business together?
+So what are the options, and what is the best advice for married couples and civil partners that operate a business together?

 Upon formalising a business relationship, it is advisable that a partnership or a shareholder’s agreement be put in place.
-Such agreements protect the interests of both parties (and other parties that may have an interest in the business) because they help define the roles of the couple as business partners and dictate an outcome in the business world.
+Such agreements protect the interests of both parties (and other parties that may have an interest in the business) because they help define the couple’s roles as business partners and dictate an outcome in the business world.
 In reality, as business relationships are usually formalised when a personal relationship is going well, it is uncommon for a couple to have commercial agreements in place.

-Keep on top of the paperwork
+Keep on top of the paperwork.

 The future of the business